 - Adding the products:

 Now, coming to the vital part of getting your store ready to sell.
-With millions of sellers trying to sell their items on Shopify, it’s not easy to find the sweet spot for your products initially.
+With millions of sellers trying to sell their items on Shopify, it’s not easy to initially find the sweet spot for your products.

-Make proper market research to find the winning products to sell which require a lower investment capital and can generate enough profit for you to survive the initial stage of your business.
+Make proper market research to find the winning products to sell that require a lower investment capital and can generate enough profit to survive the initial stage of your business.

 You can find various market studies and video tutorials online exclusive to Shopify product research.
-This will give you valuable insight into the art of choosing the right product and writing attractive product descriptions to attract more organic traffic to your page.
+This will give you valuable insight into choosing the right product and writing attractive product descriptions to attract more organic traffic to your page.

-If you have a relatively smaller number of items (five or less), you can choose to manually add the products.
+You can manually add the products if you have fewer items (five or fewer).
 Adding a product manually requires you to provide the following details: